Color me beautiful!

-- My jewelry design process is pretty fun.
-I begin making my one of a kind pieces by selecting an unexpected match of colorful gemstones.
+My jewelry design process is pretty fun.
+I begin making my one of a kind pieces by selecting a unexpected matches of colorful gemstones.

 I played with the gemstones in my Michele Bracelet for weeks until the perfect trio of color, texture and shape came together.

-- After the gold, silver, and copper are blended an alloy of 22k gold is formed.The alloy is cooled and formed into an ingot or dollop.
+After the gold, silver, and copper are blended an alloy of 22k gold is formed.The alloy is cooled in the form of an ingot or dollop.